 What’s the Point?

-I was just told that ‘I missed the whole point of tiny houses’.
-This was in a comment that had the settings such that I couldn’t even reply if I wanted to… so instead of venting back at them about how much I hate when people start off with ‘the point’ of the tiny house (when really they should be saying ‘THEIR point’), I did a little reflection on MY point of the tiny house… here is what I came up with!
+‘I missed the whole point of tiny houses’.
+I was just told that.
+This was in a comment that had the settings such that I couldn’t even reply if I wanted to.
+Instead of venting back at them about how much I hate when people start off with ‘the point’ of the tiny house.
+(Really they should be saying ‘THEIR point’.)
+I did a little reflection on MY point of the tiny house.
+Here is what I came up with!

 I absolutely still ‘hit’ my point when I started this tiny house journey.
 Not only that, I have nearly hit my goal of designing, building AND living tiny for two years.
-Life changes over time and missions change along with that life get’s more meaning and there are different ‘points’ to consider and work toward.
+Life changes over time and missions change along with that.
+Life get’s more meaning and there are different ‘points’ to consider and work toward.
 Sure, over the time I’ve been on this journey my life has changed, I’ll get to that in a second.
-Initially, when I starter this I thought it would be hard, it’s not.
+When I started this I thought it would be hard.
+It’s not.
 I thought maybe it would be gross [composting toilet yuck!], it’s not.
 Initially, ‘the point’, for me, was to learn about construction [check], it was to learn hands on experience about more sustainable methods like composting waste [check], radiant floors [check], green roofs [this one I have yet to learn about because I have yet to plant it!], and living in a more compact space [check].
 My point was to design my own house [check], to provide a great and loving home to a sweet Great Dane [check].

 Once you are living tiny and you realize that all those things that you thought would be hard or challenging aren’t really hard or challenging, you just have a home that is yours, if you’re lucky, a place to park it [which I didn’t have until near completion, then a lot of options opened up!], money coming in and less going out… we are achieving all of ‘our points’, why change the game now!?